therealnicoroshi/modlist/README.md

 ### ❗ IT IS RECOMMENDED AT THIS TIME TO OPEN THE IN GAME MENU TO 'CONTROLS' AND CHANGE ANY KEY BINDINGS TO SUIT YOUR PERSONAL PREFERENCES ❗

-#### *NOTE: All these can be changed to suit your preference either in settings/controls menu in game, the MCM menu or through the ini files for the specific mod.
-This is only how I personally like my set up*
+#### *NOTE: All these can be changed to suit your preference either in settings/controls menu in game, the MCM menu or through the ini files for the specific mod found in MO2 left pane.*

 - [DirectX Scan Codes for ini values](https://gist.github.com/arithex/3e953d1eb096afe58ce05ba6846493e4)